If an employer decides you are incapable

 prior to any particular dismissal.

-Poor job performance
+Capability and Poor job performance

 Once you are contractually obliged to give